 Check Floodplain Status

 There are options for determining whether a particular property is located in a Special Flood Hazard Area, or SFHA (one percent annual chance floodplain or 100-year floodplain).
+All SFHA zone designations begin with an "A".
+Zones C, D and X are not SFHAs.

 - Large scale maps are available by clicking the desired area:

 - The Federal Emergency Management Agency (FEMA) has the Digital Flood Insurance Rate Maps (DFIRM) available on-line.
-You can view flood maps online using Natural Flood Hazard Layer or by using a Google Earth application.
+You can view flood maps online using Natural Flood Hazard Layer

 - The Lake County has a Geographic Information System (GIS) site that shows the flood zones here.
 When you are in the maps, be sure to check the Flood Zones box under the Change Map Layers button in the upper right.